-You can provide multiple addresses with ports provided or not as seen above.
+You can provide multiple addresses with ports provided or not, as seen above.
 The provided list is shuffled and tried in random order.
 Default value is localhost.

-15.3.1.2 Smart Routing
+14.3.1.4 Setting Smart Routing

-It defines whether the client mode is smart or dummy.
-The following are the example configurations.
+Smart routing defines whether the client mode is smart or dummy.
+The following are example configurations.